Los 40 USA

 GOLF

 What is the fourball format in golf?
-And how do you play foursomes or alternate shot?
+And how do you play foursomes?

-The four-ball golf match play format, used in the Ryder Cup, Solheim Cup, and Presidents Cup involves two teams of two golfers competing against each other.
+The fourball golf match play rules – used in the Ryder Cup, Solheim Cup, and Presidents Cup – involves two teams of two golfers competing against each other.

 Fourball can be played in either stroke play or match play format, depending on the rules of the tournament or competition.
 In stroke play, the team with the lowest total score at the end of the round wins.
-In match play, the team that wins the most holes at the end of the round wins.
+In match play, as seen in the Ryder Cup, Solheim Cup, and Presidents Cup, the team that has the most holes won at the end of the round wins.
+Half a point is given to both teams if the hole is tied.

 Foursomes or alternate shot